Paradeep Phosphates to raise annual granulation capacity of DAP, NPK plant to 1.8 MT | Business

 The company's manufacturing facility is located in Paradeep, Odisha and includes a DAP and NPK production facility, a sulphuric acid production plant and a phosphoric acid production plant.
 The company utilizes sulphuric and phosphoric acids for manufacturing DAP and NPK.

-In June this year, fair trade regulator CCI gave its go-ahead to the acquisition of Zuari Agro Chemicals Ltd's Zuarinagar plant by Paradeep Phosphates.
+In June, fair trade regulator CCI gave its go-ahead to the acquisition of Zuari Agro Chemicals Ltd's Zuarinagar plant by Paradeep Phosphates.

 The leading fertilizer company in September this year received Sebi's go-ahead to mop up funds through an initial public offering (IPO).